rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-spring-amqp.md

 }
 </pre>

-Note that we've defined the 1st tutorial profile as either tut1, the package name, or hello-world.
-We use the @Configuration to let Spring know that this is a Java Configuration and in it we create the definition for our Queue ("hello") and define our Sender and Receiver beans.
+Note that we've defined the first tutorial profile as either `tut1`, the package name, or `hello-world`.
+We use the `@Configuration` annotation to let Spring know that this is a Java Configuration and in it we create the definition for our Queue ("hello") and define our `Sender` and `Receiver` beans.

 We will run all of our tutorials through the Boot Application now by simply passing in which profiles we are using.
-To enable this we will modify the generated  RabbitAmqpTutorialsApplication.java with the following:
+To enable this we will modify the generated  `RabbitAmqpTutorialsApplication` class with the following:

 <pre class="sourcecode java">